dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 Commit this file as you normally would (`git add <files>; git commit -m 'commit message'`) and then run `git rebase --continue`.
 This will continue replaying commits until another conflict is encountered or all commits have been replayed.
 Sometimes there are many conflicts that must be resolved but hopefully the rebase is smooth.

-Once complete, you will need to force push your feature branch to the `origin` (your fork) to update the merge request.
+Once complete, you will need
+to force push your feature branch to the `origin` (your fork) to update the merge request.
 Do this by adding a `-f` flag to your push - `git push origin <branch> -f`.
 Always examine the merge request after this operation to ensure the commits and changes are what you expect.
-Note: Force pushing to your branch will update the merge request automatically.
-You do *not* need to close and create a new merge request.
-I've seen contributors do this and it causes lots of confusion.

 I hope this helps next time you have to rebase.
 Please send me a tweet if you have questions.
 I'm happy to help a new contributor overcome these hurdles.